Briggs, Ernest, b. 1923 d. 1984

 Active in New York, N.Y.

 Collection size: 2.4 linear feet

-Biographical/Historical Note: Ernest Briggs (1923-1984) was an Abstract Expressionist painter in New York.
+Biographical/Historical Note: Ernest Briggs (1923-1984) was a second generation abstract expressionist painter working in New York City and Maine.
 Briggs was married to sculptor, Anne Arnold.

-Donated 1980 by Ernest Briggs with the bulk of the collection donated 2015 by Anne Arnold Estate, via Robert Brooks and Janice Kasper, executors.
+Ernest Briggs donated papers in 1980 with the bulk of the collection donated in 2015 by the Anne Arnold Estate, via Robert Brooks and Janice Kasper, executors.

 How to Use this Collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Oral history interview with Ernest Briggs, 1982 July 12-October 21